When is Super Bowl 2021: Kickoff time, date, TV channel, halftime show, anthem

-The 2021 Super Bowl is just one day away and NBC Sports has you covered with all you need to know.
-See below for more on the teams playing, date, start time, kickoff, odds, location, how to watch and more.
+The 2021 Super Bowl is just hours away and NBC Sports has you covered with all you need to know about the big game.
+See below for more on the teams playing, start time, kickoff, date, TV, how to watch, live stream, odds, location and more.

 Click here to see the full 2021 NFL playoff schedule and bracket.
 Plus, be sure to check out ProFootballTalk for more on the Super Bowl including injury reports, news, rumors, game previews, recaps and much more.